83 Fast-Growing Short-Season Tomato Varieties for Cold Climates

 But this tomato isn’t just for people in northern climates—it’s also great for gardeners in the South who want to get a crop in before the serious heat of summer sets in.

 (In case you’re wondering why it isn’t good to have too much heat for tomatoes, temperatures that are consistently above 85°F can really stress plants.
-A heat wave may destroy pollen, cause blossom drop, and significantly slow down ripening.)
+A heat wave may destroy pollen, cause blossom drop, and significantly slow down the ripening process.)

 In milder winter regions that don’t freeze, you can also start seeds for Quedlinburger Frühe Liebe or Sub-Arctic Plenty tomatoes in late fall and harvest in winter (as long as your plants get enough sun).